nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 A build is a pure function.
 Its inputs are named by hash, completely and exhaustively; the Nix model, Guix included, is the only *exhaustive* dependency manager there is.
+(Spack hashes the build spec but will happily bless a host compiler it never built; nothing outside a Nix closure exists at all.)
 Its output is therefore trustworthy in a way no `apt install` can ever be.
 The sandbox enforces the purity; the hashes make the closure unforgeable; composition of verified pieces yields a verified whole.

+This bundle of properties deserves a name, because the rest of the argument leans on it: **hermetic, transactional composition**, HTC from here on. *Hermetic*: the build sees nothing but its declared closure, and the kernel enforces it. *Transactional*: a closure is a value, so change is never mutation; you produce a new verified whole and switch to it atomically, the old root intact beside the new, which is everything people actually mean when they praise Nix's upgrades and rollbacks.
+*Composition*: the whole is assembled from verified parts, and the assembly is itself the object.
+Every Nix pitch you have ever heard, reproducibility, rollback, the end of dependency hell, is one of these three properties wearing a store-shaped costume.

 *That* is the treasure.
-And notice: nothing in that sentence mentions `/nix/store`.
+And notice: nothing in any of it mentions `/nix/store`.
 The hermeticity was always the sandbox's doing, deny-by-default, only declared inputs visible.
 The store path contributed *binding*, not isolation.
-Which raises the question I kept circling: what if the sandbox showed the build a plain, boring, Filesystem Hierarchy Standard (FHS) world, the `/usr/lib`, `/usr/include` layout every upstream build system has expected since the dawn of Unix, but *synthesized that world, file by file, from content-addressed inputs?*
+Which raises the question I kept circling: what if the sandbox showed the build a plain, boring, Filesystem Hierarchy Standard (FHS) world, the `/usr/lib`, `/usr/include` layout every upstream build system has expected since the dawn of Unix, but *synthesized that world, file by file, from content-addressed inputs?*[^fhsenv]

 The guarantee is identical: the build can only read what the closure declares, and the kernel enforces it.
 But now `./configure && make` just